akashdgo/udemy_learngo/09-type-inference/README.md

 ad@mac$go run main.go
 true 50
 ```
-- __NOTE:__ Need to be care on the number of variables used in multiple short declaration since it can make it unreadable
+__NOTE:__ Need to be care on the number of variables used in multiple short declaration since it can make it unreadable.

-#### Redeclaration